-If a customer satisfies one of the appropriate criteria, he/she may request a higher base allocation for a meter, or other exclusion.
+If a customer satisfies one of the appropriate criteria, he/she may request a higher allocation or other exclusion.
 The waiver process is as follows:

-- 1) A customer must write a letter to MOWD describing his/her unique situation, provide detailed information, and explain why he/she feels entitled to an additional allocation.
+1) A customer must write a letter to MOWD describing his/her unique situation, provide detailed information, and explain why he/she feels entitled to an additional allocation.
 The letter should be clear and thorough, and request a specific amount.
 As supplemental information, the customer should also fill out and attach the waiver form posted on MOWD's website.
-If the request is based on irrigable area, a scale drawing of the property should be submitted. - 2) MOWD staff will review the information provided and advise the customer whether or not the letter is sufficient and complete.
+If the request is based on irrigable area, a scale drawing of the property should be submitted.

+2) MOWD's General Manager will review the information provided and advise the customer whether or not the letter is sufficient and complete.
 Prior to Board consideration, a site visit will be required by MOWD representatives to verify the information submitted by the waiver applicant.
-If staff determine that the request has merit, he/she will submit the request to the Board at the next regularly scheduled Board meeting.
-If staff determine that the written request is inadequate or without merit, he/she will advise the applicant to provide additional information or justification.
-The applicant may then provide the additional information in a new or supplemental letter, or may decide to submit his/her original letter to the Board as-is. - 3) Depending on the complexity of the situation or other factors, staff may send the request to the District's Allocation Committee for discussion and review.
-The committee would normally make a verbal recommendation to the full Board. - 4) As a condition for granting a waiver, MOWD may request that the customer implement reasonable on-site water conservation measures to offset the effects of the waiver.
-Any additional allocation amount would be subject to implementation of those measures. - 5) At its next regular Board meeting, the Board will review the submitted information.
+If the General Manager thinks the request may have merit, he/she will submit the request to the Board at the next regularly scheduled Board meeting.
+If the General Manager believes the written request is inadequate or without merit, he/she will advise the applicant to provide additional information or justification.
+The applicant may then provide the additional information in a new or supplemental letter, or may decide to submit his/her original letter to the Board as-is.

+3) At the General Manager's discretion, the request may be sent to the District's Allocation Committee for discussion and review.
+The committee would normally make a verbal recommendation to the full Board.

+4) As a condition for granting a waiver, MOWD may request that the customer implement reasonable on-site water conservation measures to offset the effects of the waiver.
+Any additional allocation amount would be subject to implementation of those measures.

+5) At its next regular Board meeting, the Board will review the submitted information.
 The applicant may present his/her arguments at the meeting in person, or by representation by a third party.
-At the applicant's request, staff may present the information to the Board.
+At the applicant's request, the General Manager may present the information to the Board.
 The Board may grant the request as presented or make modifications, or the Board may deny the request, at its sole discretion.
 This topic would be discussed in open session with public attendance unless special conditions apply.
 The final Board decision will be made by voice vote and will be recorded in the minutes of the meeting.
 If an additional allocation is granted, a confirmation letter will be provided to the applicant.